No matter what season, the chances are good that the answer to the question "What's for dinner?" is going to be "Soup!"

 Stir in the tomato paste and garlic, and cook about 30 seconds, until fragrant.
 Add in the oregano, salt, and pepper, and stir to combine.

 Stir in the diced tomatoes, beef broth, and red wine (if using).
 Lastly, add the cooked ground beef back to the pan.
 Taste and adjust seasonings as needed.

-4 Simmer the soup: Bring the soup to a rapid simmer.
-Reduce the heat to medium-low, cover the pot, and cook for about 20 minutes.
-If you are adding elbow macaroni, add it halfway through cooking, and cook until the pasta is tender.
+Bring the soup to a rapid simmer.
+Reduce the heat to medium-low, cover the pot, and cook for about 20 more minutes.
+If you are adding elbow macaroni, add it halfway through simmering, and cook until the pasta is tender.

 Dole the soup out into individual bowls and serve hot from the pot.
 Leftovers will keep up to 5 days refrigerated, or up to 3 months frozen.